rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #6 - Nov 2019.md

 [deoxysii-rust](https://github.com/oasislabs/deoxysii-rust)

 This is a great example of the type of useful crates that come out of Rust blockchain projects.
 It implements the [Deoxys II authenticated encryption scheme][d], which was a winner of the [CAESAR cryptographic competition][c].
-Authenticated ciphers ensure both the confidentiality and the auntenticity of data, and have particular properties described in the [CAESAR call for submissions][c2].
+Authenticated ciphers ensure both the confidentiality and the authenticity of data, and have particular properties described in the [CAESAR call for submissions][c2].

 [d]: https://sites.google.com/view/deoxyscipher
 [c]: https://competitions.cr.yp.to/caesar-submissions.html